serop-ba/RUL_Estimation_With_Bayesian_NN/README.md

 # Remaining Useful Like Estimation Using Bayesian Neural Networks

 ## Motivation
-The remaining useful life estimation is one of the most important industrial applications to save replacement costs and potentially save lives.
+The remaining useful life estimation is one of the most critical industrial applications to save replacement costs and potentially save lives.
 Combining this with uncertainty estimation that enforces neural networks decision is a great toolbox that can enhance the automatization industry and achieve higher quality products.

 ## Installation
 These instructions will get you a copy of the project up and running on your local machine